KhorshidLab/clockify-slack-notifier/README.md

 This project manage the Clockify's webhooks:

+* `/clockify/timer/start`: the webhook manage the "Timer started by anyone" event of Clockify
+* `/clockify/timer/stop`: the webhook manage the "Timer started by anyone" event of Clockify
 * `/clockify/projects/new`: the webhook manage the "Project created" event of Clockify
 * `/clockify/clients/new`: the webhook manage the "Client created" event of Clockify